IABTechLab/uid2docs/v1/guides/publisher-client-side.md

 ```

 # Frequently Asked Questions
-### Q: How will I be notified of user optout?
+### How will I be notified of user opt-out?
-User opt-outs are handled as part of token refresh process, which is automatically handled by the [UID2 Client Library](../sdks/client-side-identity-v1.md).
-No integration action is neeeded.
+The token refresh process handles user opt-outs.
+If a user opts out, using their refresh token automatically clears their session.
+[UID2 client-side SDK](../sdks/client-side-identity-v1.md).
+No manual action is required.